MDFahimAnjum/LightCNNforPD/readme.md

 ### Dataset
 We use EEG dataset of 28 PD and 28 control participants.
 - Original dataset can be found at [link](http://predict.cs.unm.edu/downloads).
 The data are in .mat formats and you need Matlab to load them.
 (No need for this unless you are interested into the original EEG data)
 - Raw CSV dataset used for this repo can be found at [link](https://www.dropbox.com/scl/fi/xinqn33vof0bnb9rlvmdh/raw.zip?rlkey=jb4dyumh7v82vbj36wsb53x13&dl=0).
-Download this before running all steps in this repo.
+Download this before running all steps in this [repo](https://github.com/MDFahimAnjum/LightCNNforPD).

 ### Steps to Run Codebase
+1. Clone/Fork/Download the codebase from this [Repository](https://github.com/MDFahimAnjum/LightCNNforPD)
-1. Download raw CSV dataset (can be found at [link](https://www.dropbox.com/scl/fi/xinqn33vof0bnb9rlvmdh/raw.zip?rlkey=jb4dyumh7v82vbj36wsb53x13&dl=0)) and place them in the `data/raw` folder
+2. Download raw CSV dataset (can be found at [link](https://www.dropbox.com/scl/fi/xinqn33vof0bnb9rlvmdh/raw.zip?rlkey=jb4dyumh7v82vbj36wsb53x13&dl=0)) and place them in the `data/raw` folder
-2. Next, the data must be processed.
+3. Next, the data must be processed.
 Run `data_processing` notebook which loads raw data and prepares training, validation and test dataset.

-3. Run the models and evaluate performance
+4. Run the models and evaluate performance
     1. `cnn_classifier` notebook uses CNN model as described in [Oh et. al. (2018)](https://link.springer.com/article/10.1007/s00521-018-3689-5)
     2. `deepnet_classifier` notebook uses Deep Convolutional Network as described in [Schirrmeister et. al. (2017)](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.23730)
     3. `shallownet_classifier` notebook uses Shallow Convolutional Network as described in [Schirrmeister et. al. (2017)](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.23730)